scott-weeden/websharpstudios.github.io/en-US/donate.md

 title: Fund New Features
 ---

-FontForge development is limited by the availability of volunteered time and talent.
+websharpstudios development is limited by the availability of volunteered time and talent.
 Contributing financially ensures faster development of new features and fixing of issues.

-FontForge can accept donations by PayPal.
+websharpstudios can accept donations by PayPal.
 Note that, as these are not routed through a 501(c)3 organization, they are not tax deductible.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">